MTG/freesound/_docs/api/source/resources.rst

 Setting the target as an ``analysis_file`` allows you to to find sounds in Freesound that are similar to any other sound that you have in your local computer and that it is not part of Freesound.
 When using ``analysis_file``, the contents of ``target`` are ignored.

-If ``target`` (or ``analysis_file``) is not used in combination with ``descriptors_filter``, the results of the query will include all sounds from Freesound indexed in the similarity server.
+Note that if ``target`` (or ``analysis_file``) is not used in combination with ``descriptors_filter``, the results of the query will include all sounds from Freesound indexed in the similarity server, sorted by similarity to the target.

 **The 'descriptors_filer' parameter**

-The ``descriptors_filter`` parameter is used to restrict the query results to those sounds whose content descriptor values comply with the defined filter.
+The ``descriptors_filter`` parameter is used to restrict the query results to those sounds whose content descriptor values match with the defined filter.
 To define ``descriptors_filter`` parameter you can use the same syntax as for the normal ``filter`` parameter, including numeric ranges and simple logic operators.
-For example, ``descriptors_filter=.lowlevel.pitch.mean:220`` will only return sounds that have an EXACT pitch mean of 220hz.
+For example, ``descriptors_filter=lowlevel.pitch.mean:220`` will only return sounds that have an EXACT pitch mean of 220hz.
 Note that this would probably return no results as a sound will rarely have that exact pitch (might be very close like 219.999 or 220.000001 but not exactly 220).
 For this reason, in general it might be better to indicate ``descriptors_filter`` using ranges.
 Descriptor names must be chosen from those listed in :ref:`analysis-docs`.